Law enforcement in India: National Security Guard

 The National Security Guard (NSG) is a commando unit originally created for counter-terrorism and hostage-rescue missions.
 Founded in 1986, it is popularly known as the "Black Cats" for its uniform.
 Like most military and elite-security units in India, it avoids the media and the Indian public is largely unaware of its capabilities and operational details.

 The NSG draws its core members from the Indian Army, and the balance is support staff from other central police units.
 An NSG team and a transport aircraft is stationed at Indira Gandhi International Airport in New Delhi, ready to deploy in 30 minutes.

 Sashastra Seema Bal

 Sashastra Seema Bal (SSB), founded in 1963, is deployed at the Indo-Nepal and Indo-Bhutan borders.
 SSB, with over 82,000 personnel, is trained in maintaining law and order, military tactics, jungle warfare, counter-insurgency, and internal security.
 Its personnel are also deployed to the Intelligence Bureau (IB), Research and Analysis Wing (R&AW), Special Protection Group (SPG), National Security Guard.
 Officers begin as an assistant commandant (equivalent to deputy superintendent of police on a state force), and retire with the rank of inspector general (IG).

 Special Protection Group

 The Special Protection Group (SPG), the central government's executive protection agency, is responsible for the protection of the Prime Minister of India and their immediate family.
 The force was established in 1985, after the assassination of Indira Gandhi.
 It provides daily, round-the-clock security throughout India to the present Prime Minister and his family.
+It functions directly under the Cabinet Secretariat of India.